Create an Airwallex account today

 International transfers

-S$0 transfers via local payment rails to many countries; SWIFT only when needed
+With Airwallex: S$0 transfers via local payment rails to 120+ countries

 Heavier reliance on SWIFT with fixed TT fees plus agent charges